craigsturgis/craigsturgisdotcom-netlify/src/pages/posts/the-biggest-mistake-in-digital-products.md

 What can you measure to help you know whether you’re on the right track right now?

 Most often, “leading” indicators of success won’t be obvious at first.
-Finding a product's [north star](https://amplitude.com/north-star) is not as easy as just looking up at what's going on.
+Finding a product's [north star](https://amplitude.com/north-star) is not as easy as just looking at the sky for the brightest light.
 Take your first best guesses, make sure you can measure them and report on them, then review with your team.

 Plan for the time to update measurements as you learn more over time and find where the correlations are.
-Being able to measure success indicators should be as core to your product development process as testing that a new change is working.
+Being able to measure success indicators should be as core to your product development process as testing that a new feature is working.

 Again, what your customer and target customers **do** is a much more important validation signal than what they *say* they will do.